potassco/fclingo/README.md

 #show selected/1.
 &show{price/1}.
 ```
-Now, the price of the saddlebag is omitted and instead of calculating the total price, we restrict the sum over the individual prices to be 14.
+Now, the price of the bag is omitted and instead of calculating the total price, we restrict the sum over the individual prices to be 14.
 The call
 ```
 fclingo examples/config_pricelimit_sum.lp 0